Cecilia (Spanish singer): Career

-During her musical career as Cecilia, she released 3 LPs and 9 singles that were very well received by Spanish public.
+During her musical career as Cecilia, she released 3 LPs and 9 singles that were very well received by the Spanish public.
 Cecilia was also a successful artist in Latin America.
 Her recordings were released in most Latin-speaking countries.
 She performed live in Colombia, Venezuela and Puerto Rico.
 She represented Spain in the fourth edition of the OTI Festival in 1975, which was held in San Juan, Puerto Rico with the song "Amor de medianoche" (Midnight Love).
 She ended up first runner-up.
 In 1976 she was working on several artistic projects, such as a tribute to poet Ramón del Valle-Inclán and launching her music career in the U.S. She was also developing some work as a musical producer.

 Death

-On the 2nd of August 1976 Cecilia and the musicians of her band drove back to Madrid after a concert in Vigo, Galicia.
+On 2 August 1976 Cecilia and the musicians of her band drove back to Madrid after a concert in Vigo, Galicia.
 Early in the morning, they were involved in a car accident near Benavente.
 She, along with musician Carlos de la Iglesia, died.
 She was buried in the Madrilenian Cementerio de la Almudena.